When is my earliest sunset? | EarthSky.org

 The winter solstice is the shortest day.
 It offers the shortest period of daylight.
 But, unless you live close to the Arctic Circle or Antarctic Circle, your earliest sunsets aren’t on or even near the solstice itself.
 Instead, your earliest sunsets will come before the winter solstice.
 The exact date of earliest sunset depends on your latitude.
 If you live in the southernmost U.S., or a comparable latitude (say, around 25 or 26 degrees N. latitude), your earliest sunsets are in late November.
-If you’re farther north – say, around 40 degrees N. latitude – your earliest sunsets are in early to mid-December.
+If you’re farther north – say, around 40 degrees N. latitude – your earliest sunsets are around December 7.

 And if you live in the Southern Hemisphere, your earliest sunrises are coming around now.
 Southern Hemisphere?
 Click here.